FREE one day festival celebrating the best of art and history in DC

 Be sure to read our Guidelines and Policies for important information about wristbands, permitted personal items and a free shuttle.

-America Now is a three-museum collaboration with the National Portrait Gallery, National Museum of American History, and Smithsonian American Art Museum and is made possible by the generous support of the Robert and Arlene Kogod Family Foundation.
-The Washington Post is the media sponsor for this year’s America Now.
+America Now is a three-museum collaboration between the National Portrait Gallery, the National Museum of American History, and the Smithsonian American Art Museum and is made possible by the generous support of the Robert and Arlene Kogod Family Foundation.
+The Washington Post is the media sponsor of America Now.